 Ms. Abercrombie is a career member of the Senior Executive Service with more than fifteen years of experience working in the Office of the Secretary of Defense.
 From 2017-2018 she was detailed from the Department of Defense as a visiting fellow with the Carnegie Endowment for International Peace, where she published numerous articles on U.S.- India defense relations.
 As Deputy Assistant Secretary of Defense for South and Southeast Asia from 2016-2017, Ms. Abercrombie served as the principal advisor to senior Department leadership for all policy matters pertaining to development and implementation of defense strategies and plans for the region.
 She was responsible for managing the bilateral security relationships with nations of that region and guiding Department of Defense engagement with regional multilateral institutions.

 Her previous positions in the Department have included serving as Principal Director for East Asia Policy, Special Assistant to the Secretary of Defense, Director for South Asia, Human Capital Strategy Advisor to the Under Secretary for Policy, Defense Institution Building Coordinator, and Senior Country Director for India.
 She joined the Department as a Presidential Management Fellow in 2003.
 Prior to entering government, Ms. Abercrombie was a Program Officer for Eurasia with the National Democratic Institute for International Affairs.

-Ms. Abercrombie has a Master’s degree in Public and International Affairs from Princeton University's Woodrow Wilson School and a BA from Dartmouth College.
-She is a recipient of the Defense Meritorious Civilian Service Award (twice) and Department of State Meritorious Honor Award.
+A graduate of Dartmouth College, Ms. Abercrombie holds a Master's Degree in Public and International Affairs from Princeton University's Woodrow Wilson School.
+She is a recipient of numerous Defense Meritorious Civilian Service Awards and the Department of State Meritorious Honor Award.